mgouzenko/micro-pp/docs/Design_Document.md

 }
 ~~~

-The example above will not work, because it redirects to `/dashboard` instead of `/admin/dashboard`.
-Instead, modify the code as follows:
+The example above will not work because it redirects to `/dashboard` instead of `/admin/dashboard`.
+Instead, the code must be modified as follows:

 ~~~{.cpp}
 micro::response admin_login(micro::request& req){